Aphrahat: Life, history and identity

-Aphrahat was born near the border of Roman Syria in Neo-Persian Iran around 280, during the rule of Sasnian Emperor Shapur II.
+Aphrahat was born near the border of Roman Syria and Neo-Persian Iran around 280, during the rule of Sasanian Emperor Shapur II.

 The name Aphrahat is the Syriac version of the Persian name Frahāt, which is the modern Persian Farhād (فرهاد).
-His ancestors were originally of Persian Jewish ancestry.
-The author, who was known as "the Persian sage", may have also come from a pagan family and been himself a convert from paganism, though this appears to be later speculation.
-However, he tells us that he took the Christian name Jacob at his baptism, and is so entitled in the colophon to a manuscript of 512 which contains twelve of his homilies.
+He might have had Persian Jewish ancestors.
+The author, who was known as "the Persian sage", came from a Zoroastrian family and may have himself been a convert from Zoroastrianism, though this appears to be later speculation.
+An early tradition, found in the colophon to a manuscript dated to 510, instead ascribes to him the name Jacob, which may have been his baptismal name.
 Hence he was already confused with Jacob of Nisibis, by the time of Gennadius of Massilia (before 496), and the ancient Armenian version of nineteen of The Demonstrations has been published under this latter name.
 Thorough study of the Demonstrations makes identification with Jacob of Nisibis impossible.
 Aphrahat, being a Persian subject, cannot have lived at Nisibis, which became Persian only by Emperor Jovian's treaty of 363.

 Furthermore, Jacob of Nisibis, who attended the First Council of Nicaea, died in 338, and from the internal evidence of Aphrahat's works he must have witnessed the beginning of the persecution of Christians in the early 340s by Shapur II.
 The persecutions arose out of political tensions between Rome and Persia, particularly the declaration of Constantine the Great that Rome should be a Christian empire.
 Shapur perhaps grew anxious that the largely Syriac and Armenian Christians within his Empire might secretly support Rome.
 There are elements in Aphrahat's writing that show great pastoral concern for his harried flock, caught in the midst of all this turmoil.